praveenande84/Target-Interview/03 Theory/01 Client/05 React JS/ReactJS.md

 ```

 ##### Memory Hooks
 ##### __useMemo()__
 `let value = useMemo(callback, dependencyArray)`

-when re-render,  the function only will call when dependency array values changes.
+when re-render, the function only will be called when dependency array values changes.
 stop the function call when same arguments of re-render.

 ```Javascript